 Flours I do NOT recommended using in grain-free baking include rice flour, oat flour or any other grain-based flours.
 These flours are heavy in carbohydrates and can potentially contain wheat, so they should be avoided.

 Nut and seed flours are not cheap, so you want to make sure you store them correctly.
 For the long-term, store nut, seed and coconut flours in the freezer to prevent them from going rancid.
-You can store the flours in their original packaging, or in freezer safe containers.
+You can store the flours in their original packaging, or in freezer safe containers or use other packaging devices that help with this and you can find at sites like http://rtgpkg.com/sollas-overwrappers/.
 Store flours in the freezer or fridge until the day you are ready to use them, and allow them to come to room temperature before measuring and using in a recipe.

 Food Storage when using Grain-Free Flours

 Unlike your grandma’s pound cake that is fine left out covered on the counter, you should take a little more caution with your precious grain-free foods.
 Prepared grain-free recipes should always be refrigerated to prevent them from spoiling.
 Ideally, most recipes are ok to be left out of the refrigerator for half a day, but to preserve your foods, it is recommended they be refrigerated or frozen.
 In the refrigerator, your baked goods will last from 4-7 days, and in the freezer, anywhere from 1-2 months.